ShellShoccar-jpn/csp_en/README.md

 ## Shellscript Compatibility is Up To You

 Many programmers regard that shellscript is a single-use script language because there are many dialects among each Unix OS.
-But **THAT INTERPRETATION IS NOT TRUE!** The reason for it is that they don't know which phrases are dialects or not.
+But **THAT INTERPRETATION IS NOT CORRECT!** The reason for it is that they don't know which phrases are dialects or not.
 The programmers use a lot of incompatible or vender-unique commands, options, syntax without knowing the information.
 After all, they haven't studied enough about shellscript.

 ## POSIX Fundamentalism